WICG/scroll-to-text-fragment/README.md

 could be used to detect the presence of arbitrary text on the page.
-For example, if the UA scrolls to the targeted text on navigation, an attacker might be able to determine whether a scroll occurred by listening to network requests or using an IntersectionObserver from an attacker-controller iframe embedded on the target page.
+For example, if the UA scrolls to the targeted text on navigation, an attacker might be able to determine whether a scroll occurred by listening to network requests or using an IntersectionObserver from an attacker-controlled iframe embedded on the target page.

 A related attack is possible if the existence of a match takes significantly